emekaorji/aisdk-database-adapter/README.md

-AI SDK Database Adapter with TypeScript
+A minimal AI SDK Database Adapter with TypeScript